We no longer do any machine work or labor but this information is still helpful.

 Before engine disassembly, all connecting rods and matching caps

-cap should be numbered according to it's location in the block.
+bearing cap should be numbered according to it's location in

 2. CHECK CONNECTING ROD HOUSING BORES: